yindia/githook/README.md

 # Githooks

-Githooks is a config-driven webhook router for GitHub, GitLab, and Bitbucket.
-It normalizes inbound webhook events, evaluates them against YAML rules, and publishes matching events to [Watermill](https://watermill.io/) topics for downstream consumers.
+Githooks is a config-driven webhook router and worker SDK for GitHub, GitLab, and Bitbucket.
+It normalizes inbound webhook events, evaluates them against YAML rules, and publishes matching events to [Watermill](https://watermill.io/) topics.
+The SDK then lets you build broker-agnostic workers with client injection, retries, and graceful shutdown.

 **Warning:** This project is intended for research and development use only.
 It is not production-ready.